-I try my absolute hardest to not let it control my days.
+I try my absolute hardest to not let it control my days or my mental state.
 I make a very concentrated effort to stay very busy and fill my life with things that bring me joy.

 2. Isn't that easier said than done?

 Yes, in some ways.
-I've had Visual Snow for almost three years now (at the time of writing these FAQs), and staying busy has been the most helpful thing for me--I can actually forget about my VS on some days!
-It takes a lot of mental toughness and tenacity to stay busy and focused on my goals and daily joys, but it becomes easier with practice.
-My advice is to keep pushing yourself to continue the activities you enjoy (if possible) and spend time with people you love.
-Don't let your vision take those things from you--you do have power over your VS, even if it doesn't feel like it.
+I've had Visual Snow for over three years now, and staying busy has been the most helpful thing for me--I can actually forget about my VS on most days now!
+It takes a lot of mental toughness and tenacity to stay busy and focused on my goals and daily joys, but I promise it becomes easier with practice, like all things do.
+My advice is to keep pushing yourself to continue the activities you enjoy (in whatever capacity you’re able to do them), explore new hobbies, and spend time with people you love.
+Don't let your vision take those things from you--you do have some power over your VS, even if it doesn't feel like it.